Episode 7: Lisa Campos, The University of Texas at San Antonio

-Welcome to A New Gameday powered by Nevco, changing the game in scoreboards, video displays, and scoring solutions.
+Welcome to A New Gameday, powered by Nevco, changing the game with scoreboards, video displays and scoring solutions.
 I am your host, Cody Junot, and in this podcast series, we’re going to talk with college athletic administrators and leaders about A New Gameday as we get ready to thrive in a post COVID-19 world.
 We will discuss what that new gameday is going to look like, what that new gameday is going to feel like, and how athletic administrators are already adapting to our new world.
 Our guest today is a pass SBJ 40 under 40 honoree, she spent five years leading the department at Northern Arizona, before heading to San Antonio and being named Director of Athletics at UTSA in 2017.
 I’m pleased to be joined today by Lisa Campos.
 Lisa, thanks for taking the time here, how’s everyone in San Antonio?

 Lisa Campos (00:47):

 Hey, thank you so much for having me, life here in San Antonio is probably very similar to life in all parts of this nation.
 Obviously, all of us feeling the effects since March.
 March seems like decades ago.
 But you know, just a few months ago and I’ll tell you, I’m just really proud of higher education.
 Number one, the way we pivoted in the spring semester to offer online work or school give credit to, I have a six year old, he just turned six, finishing kindergarten and the, the secondary education for them to pivot and offer.
 And then now as we look at our student-athletes to continue to provide them an experience that they’ll be proud of and services that it’s just been an incredible few months.
 And again, just really proud of, of leaders in higher education on, on how we have really pivoted